Martial law under Ferdinand Marcos: Rise in poverty incidence

-Poverty incidence grew from 41% in the 1960s at the time Marcos took the presidency to 59% when he was removed from power.
+The Marcos regime did not provide a clear operational definition of "poverty" during its time in power, so its regularly released short-term statistics instead focused mostly just on the consumer price index every month.
+In the long term, however, absolute poverty incidence grew from 41% in the 1960s at the time Marcos took the presidency to 59% when he was removed from power.

+The World Bank estimated that in the cities alone, the "proportion of people living below the poverty line" grew fromm "from 24 percent in 1974 to 40 percent in 1986."

+The drastic downturn in GNP per capita and of poverty more broadly was the reason opposition figure Ninoy Aquino decided to risk returning to the Philippines in 1983, hoping that he could discuss it with Marcos, even briefly.
+However, he was assassinated before he could deplane upon his arrival in the Philippines - an incident which, along with broad dissatisfaction with economic conditions, helped trigger the 1986 People Power revolution three years later.

+The Philippines' economic nosedive from 1983 to 1985 led to a drastic reduction in Per capita GDP, which did not return to the same levels until two decades later in 2003 - what economists refers to as the Philippines' "two lost decades of development."

 Rise in debt

 The Philippines had a cautious borrowing policy as late as the early 1970s, but the Marcos administration borrowed a massive amount of foreign debt in the early 1980s amid high oil prices, high interest rates, capital flight, and falling export prices of sugar and coconut.
 The country's total external debt rose from US$2.3 billion in 1970 to US$26.2 billion in 1985.
 Along with corruption and plunder of public funds by Marcos and his cronies, this held the country under a debt-servicing crisis which is expected to be fixed by only 2025.

 Suppression of journalism

-The shutdown of media and the mass arrests of publishers and journalists on the eve of the 1972 Martial Law declaration effectively silenced the Philippines culture of press freedom for several years.
+The shutdown of media and the mass arrests of publishers and journalists on the eve of the 1972 Martial Law declaration effectively silenced the Philippine culture of press freedom for several years.
 It also had a chilling effect on news coverage all the way until Marcos was deposed and exiled in 1986, despite the Marcos administration loosening press restrictions in light of international pressure, and despite the technical lifting of Martial Law in 1981.

 The few publications who dared to criticize Marcos, such as the WE Forum and Ang Pahayagang Malaya, came to collectively be referred to "the mosquito press," since they became a minor but persistent irritation to the dictatorship.